Is Menopause The Only Reason For Night Sweats?

 - Stress/Anxiety: Our stress hormones can affect our body temperature.
 When you are anxious or scared, your heart starts to beat faster, which leads to sweating.
 If you are experiencing stress/anxiety try stress-relieving activities like yoga or meet with a psychologist to talk things through.

 - Thyroid issues: Did you know that your thyroid gland is involved in your body temperature?
 It regulates heat production.
-Producing too much thyroid hormone can cause excessive sweating.
+Producing too much thyroid hormone (hyperthyroid) can cause excessive sweating, though not specifically at night.

-- Specific foods: Eating carbs, sugar, or alcohol can make your glucose spike which can lead to your body producing excess adrenaline, causing you to sweat.
+- Specific foods: Eating carbs, sugar, or alcohol can make your glucose spike which can lead to your body producing excess adrenaline.
+At times, this could make you to sweat.

 - Your meds: Medicines you might be taking for pain, osteoporosis, depression, anxiety, or thyroid issues can cause night sweats.
 Consult your doctor before you take the meds to know what side effects you might experience.